Make Your Bets, Please! - How to Win At Roulette?

 This person is famous for the first usage of biased wheel in roulette in 1873 (he and 6 more clerks examined all the wheels of the casino in Monte Carlo and found a biased one.
 Thanks to this fact they were able to win a huge money - $325 000 (enormous sum for those times).

-This person is a famous modern player thanks to developing the betting strategies roulette gambler may follow: his systems helped Gonzalo to win millions at the game of roulette.
+This person is a famous modern roulette player thanks to the betting strategies he developed: his systems helped Gonzalo to win millions at the game of roulette.
 This man studied different roulette wheels in 1990s for developing his betting systems, and he has recently appeared on TV in a program "Breaking Vegas".
-One may say he truely learned how to read roulette.

 This person was known as "the man who broke the bank at Monte Carlo": Charles Wells was a citizen of London who played roulette and broke the bank each time when he stayed at the roulette table during several days.
 He won all money out of a casino every time when started playing.